qlt315/UCMEC_COMMAG/README.md

 # When the User-Centric Network Meets Mobile Edge Computing: Challenges and Optimization
-Simulation code and mathematic details of our paper in IEEE Communications Magazine ``When the User-Centric Network Meets Mobile Edge Computing: Challenges and Optimization''.
+Evaluation code and mathematic details of our paper in IEEE Communications Magazine ``When the User-Centric Network Meets Mobile Edge Computing: Challenges and Optimization''.

 **Abstract:** As an emergent computing paradigm, mobile edge computing (MEC) can provide users with strong computing, storage, and communication services by moving the server to the user